 Tony Leung Chiu-Wai praised John to be a good man because he lets his actors loose.
 He said: “When we were filming Bullet in the Head in the Philippines, he saw I was afraid of the dark and gave me his larger room while he took the smaller room.
 Also, in order to give me a good night sleep, he got me drunk every night.
 Once I overslept, he didn’t wake me and waited for me at the lobby.
 I will never forget that.”

-The combination of the first two images remind me of an anecdote that John disclosed at an Australian screening of Bullet in the Head.
+The combination of the above two images remind me of an anecdote that John disclosed at an Australian screening of Bullet in the Head.
 He wanted Tony to be unhinged like his character during the prisoner of war scene, so John dressed up as a POW and ordered one of the Thai extras to shoot him with blanks.
 The first time, Tony laughed as it came out of nowhere.
 However, John did it a few more times until Tony started to cry.
 It was easy to do, because they bonded quite well during the making of the film.
 Tony still liked him enough to co-star in Hard-Boiled.

 John originally wanted Chow Yun-Fat to play the role of Tom Cruise’s Australian sidekick in Mission: Impossible II, but Chow had to start working on Anna and the King in the November of that year (1998).
 Similarly, Anthony Hopkins was the last choice for the role of Swanbeck.
 The front-runner for that role was Ian McKellen.
 I think that he would have been better, because John said: “My philosophy is that humans have a good side and an evil side.
 There isn’t complete good or complete bad, only each are doing his own thing from different positions.”